 Co-members of Loretto

-The co-membership program was established in 1970.
-It opened the door to women and men of many religious affiliations and spiritual traditions to share in the Loretto mission “to work for justice and act for peace because the Gospel urges us.”
+The co-membership program has long been part of Loretto.
+It was established in 1970, more than 50 years ago, and opened the door to women and men of many religious affiliations and spiritual traditions to share in the Loretto mission “to work for justice and act for peace because the Gospel urges us.”
 The Sisters of Loretto (vowed members), along with the co-members, make up the membership of the Loretto Community.

 Co-members of Loretto live the spirit and mission of Loretto through individual mutual commitment.